It is important to understand the differences of the two types of policies to determine which approach is best suitable

 Hybrid policies do not offer State Long Term Care Partnership protection.

 You have various options to consider when deciding upon long term care insurance.
-I will help you review and compare your rates, benefits and options with all of the traditional and linked benefit solutions offered by major top-rated companies such as Mass Mutual, Mutual of Omaha, Lincoln Moneyguard, Pacific Life, OneAmerica/State Life, Nationwide, Minnesota Life and more.
+I will help you review and compare your rates, benefits and options with all of the traditional and linked benefit solutions offered by major top-rated companies such as Mass Mutual, Mutual of Omaha, Lincoln Moneyguard, Pacific Life, OneAmerica/State Life, New York Life, Nationwide, Minnesota Life and more.

 Please call me direct toll free at 800-891-5824 or complete my easy online quote request form.